jpegleg/elvish-pathway/scripts/README.md

 /usr/local/bin/wormsign -v > verify.json 2>/dev/null
 ```

-The signatures are verified after creation, but can be manually or automatically verified by further use of the `wormsign` program.
+The signatures are verified after creation, but can be manually or automatically verified by further use of the `wormsign` program and the public key.